A holiday in Rome people will not forget

 1. We Don't Care 2.
 Play Again 3.
 Metal Thrust 4.
 Get Ready To The Shell-Shock

 It should be no big wonder if it seems difficult to find people familiar with Extrema's We Fuckin' Care, as this short mini album is definitely not one of the most common items in its class.
-Featuring some rather lightsome speed/thrash metal with a notably uplifting feel, this release almost perfectly serves as a brief virtual trip to the late eighties scene.
+Featuring some rather lightsome speed/thrash metal with a notably uplifting feel, this release almost perfectly serves as a brief virtual trip to the late 1980s scene.
 Play Again is actually quite a fine piece, and the rest of the album plays with no major headaches as well.
 Certainly there is nothing in Extrema's sound that would make it clearly distinguishable from many other performers, but somehow the band managed to capture some genuinely positive attitude on this recording, and that is actually a lot more than one can usually hope for.

 EXUMER - Possessed By Fire